The Greatest Hits Of 'The Platinum Age Of Television'

 BIANCULLI: Yes.
 There was a guy in the Miami Herald, Jack Anderson, that I read every morning and Cleveland Amory in TV Guide.
 And those were the people that let me know that the job - there was a job out there to write about TV.

-GROSS: Now, in your interview with Matthew Weiner, who created "Mad Men," he mentions that he wasn't allowed to watch TV by his parents on weekday nights or Sunday nights because it was school the next day and he had to wake up early, plus there was homework.
+GROSS: Now, in your interview with Matthew Weiner, who created "Mad Men," he mentions that he wasn't allowed to watch TV by his parents on weekday nights or Sunday nights 'cause it was school the next day and he had to wake up early, plus there was homework.
 So here's somebody who creates, like, one of the best TV shows, "Mad Men," and he wasn't allowed to watch TV most of the time.

 BIANCULLI: Yeah, his relationship - go ahead.